mitradranirban/blockbone/out/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 point 139 in glyph 'W' has a kink between location wght=400 and location wght=900
+<pre><code>- Contour 0 in glyph 'S': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 134 in glyph 'X' has a kink between location wght=400 and location wght=900

-- Contour 0 point 50 in glyph 'v' has a kink between location wght=400 and location wght=900
+- Contour 2 start point differs in glyph 'B' between location wght=400 and location wght=900

 - Contour 0 point 111 in glyph 'w' has a kink between location wght=400 and location wght=900

-- Contour 0 in glyph 'a': becomes underweight between wght=400 and wght=900.

-- Contour 1 in glyph 'O': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 18 in glyph 'zero' has a kink between location wght=400 and location wght=900

 - Contour 0 in glyph 'z': becomes underweight between wght=400 and wght=900.